ixmaps/IXmapsClient/README.md

 After downloading the built package, extract it.
 In the Finder, navigate to /Applications/Utilities and double click on terminal.
 You'll be on the command line.
 In it, type these commands:

-`$ cd <directory you extracted IXnode to>`
+`$ cd <extracted directory>`

 `$ sudo Contents/MacOS/Electron`

+Where <extracted directory> is the folder where you extracted IXnode.
 If IXnode has been installed as a system wide application, use `/Applications/ixnode.app/Contents/MacOS/Electron`

 You'll be prompted for your administrator password, then the IXnode interface will appear.